anthonyjj89/brain-dump-app/memory-bank/activeContext.md

 **Until these values are correctly configured, the application will not function properly.** All database-dependent operations, including deleting thoughts, will fail.

 **Next Step: The user MUST provide the correct MongoDB connection details to proceed.**

+The user is deploying the application to Vercel to test if the issue persists in a production environment.
+We are awaiting the results of this deployment.